 Release Notes: This release adds Mode as an option to Row Stats report tables.
 Line and area charts can show major labels only as an option.
 Pie charts have option to display count and percent (not just in the tooltips as at present).
 Histograms use consistent bins when charted by a second variable.
 Better placement of y-axis title when wide labels.
 Pie charts keep consistent colors even if sorted by count rather than value or label.
 Better support for setting up report folders.

-Mundus is a tool that can keep your /home folders clean by looking for uninstalled software that left configuration files.
+Mundus is a tool that can keep your /home folder clean by looking for uninstalled software that left configuration files.
 It can automatically or manually back up those files in case you need them later.

 Release Notes: With 5 months since the last release, this version brings few changes to the user, but an extensive list of improvements under the hood.
 Most importantly, the code is much more readable, it uses better programming techniques, and, as a side effect, Mundus is much more stable then ever before.
 No new modules were introduced.